 Here’s the official announcement from the Google Analytics blog:

 At Google, we are passionate about speed and making the web faster, and we are glad to see that many website owners share the same idea.
 A faster web is better for both users and businesses.
-A slow loading landing page not only impacts your conversion rate, but can also impact AdWords Landing Page Quality and ranking in Google search.
+A slow-loading landing page not only impacts your conversion rate but can also impact AdWords Landing Page Quality and ranking in Google search.

 To improve the performance of your pages, you first need to measure and diagnose the speed of a page, which can be a difficult task.
-Furthermore, even with page speed measurements, it’s critical to look at page speed in context of other web analytics data.
+Furthermore, even with page speed measurements, it’s critical to look at page speed in the context of other web analytics data.

 Therefore, we are thrilled to announce the availability of the Site Speed report in the new Google Analytics platform.
-With the Site Speed report you can measure the page load time across your site.
+With the Site Speed report, you can measure the page load time across your site.

 Uses for the Site Speed Report

 - Content: Which landing pages are slowest?